mmu-webdesign/Level4-web-term-1/CSS/css02/16-single-column.md

 - Apply base style to the `body`.
 These should include:

-- font-family
+    + font-family
-- colour
+    + colour
-- font-size
+    + font-size
-- line height
+    + line height
-- background colour
+    + background colour
-- max-width
+    + max-width
-- margins
+    + margins

 #### Note

 - Implement a [Google Font](https://fonts.google.com/) for the font family.
-Remember to add the code they provide to both the HTMl and CSS files.
+Remember to add the code they provide to both the HTML and CSS files.

-- Select an off white colour for the background (`background-color`).
+- Select an off-white colour for the background (`background-color`).

 - Select a dark grey colour for the foreground colour (`color`).

 - Check that the colour contrast is sufficient between the two colours you select using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/).
-Enter the has code for your chosen colours.
+Enter the code for your chosen colours.
 They must <span style="background-color: #080; border-radius: 1em; color: #FFF; padding: 2px 8px">Pass</span> for normal and large text, and Graphical Objects and User Interface Components.

 - Good colour contrast is an important part of creating accessible content.